 Sugar free desserts CAN taste good and be low glycemic!
 The days are gone when you have to turn to sugar free processed foods made with sugar substitutes that taste terrible.
 In fact, AVOID the sugar free label.
 This is because "sugar free" often means the product is loaded with high glycemic ingredients.

-Again, you need to read labels!
+You will need to read food labels carefully.
 When you want a sweetener for your tea, coffee or cereal or for a low glycemic recipe these natural sugars will not raise your blood sugar.
-When you are baking or just want a sugar free dessert, go to your natural foods store and find coconut (palm) sugar.
+When you are baking and want to make sugar free desserts, go to your natural foods store and find coconut (palm) sugar.
 It's made from the coconut palm and the texture is very close to table sugar.

 When I talk about sugar free desserts what I mean is desserts that do not contain sucrose which is refined, white, table sugar, but they DO contain a low glycemic sweetener or just fresh fruit.
 So, what you are looking for are the low glycemic sweeteners listed above.

-You do NOT have to give up sweets to maintain healthy fat loss!
+You do not have to give up all sweets to maintain healthy fat loss.
 Have sugar free desserts made with low glycemic sweeteners.
 Yes, there are good sugars and bad sugars just as there are good fats and the "synthetic" bad fats.
-Low glycemic recipes can include natural sweeteners like coconut sugar, fructose, erythritol, stevia or agave syrup that do NOT elevate blood sugar and actually have health benefits.
+Low glycemic recipes can include natural sweeteners like xylitol, coconut sugar, erythritol, stevia or agave syrup that do not elevate blood sugar and actually have health benefits.
 The best diet foods have the low glycemic sweeteners.

 Widely used in Asian cooking, palm sugar as it is called or coconut

 sugar, is gaining popularity as a substitute for sucrose.
-It's not only low glycemic, 5 grams of palm sugar only has 4 grams of sugar, so it's low on the glycemic index but it has lots of nutrients!
+It's not only low glycemic but it has lots of nutrients.
 It has an even grittier texture than fructose and some

 would argue a better taste.
 Because you can use it as a substitute for sugar in a 1:1 ratio it's easy to use in any of your baking recipes calling for sugar.

-It will NOT raise your blood sugar AND it contains 16 amino acids, magnesium, nitrogen, zinc, potassium and calcium.
+It will not raise your blood sugar and it contains 16 amino acids, magnesium, nitrogen, zinc, potassium and calcium.
 It has become my new favorite sweetener for my tea and for baking.
 It's made from the nectar of the coconut flower blossom.
+Coconut sugar may be the best substitute for refined sugar in all sugar free desserts.

 Obviously, coconut palm sugar is a far better choice for baking.
 Palm sugar is more expensive and you have to buy it packaged but since most of us don't bake that often and you don't need that much, it's worth paying a little more.

-There are more low glycemic sweeteners listed on the printable list on the Glycemic Index List of Foods page.
-Erythritol is the latest one to be discovered that I know of and it's still hard to find.
+Erythritol is the newest low glycemic sweeetener to be discovered that I know of and it's still hard to find.
 I have not tried it yet but I have read that it tastes more like sugar than other sugar alcohols.

 It's being made by NOW and it's in some health food stores and can also be purchased online from Amazon.
 Erythritol is a natural sugar alcohol that occurs in fruits and fermented foods and does not affect blood sugar.